Athlete Injuries: How Tens Unit Can Heal Them

 Benefits of Tens Units:

 - As time progresses, many athletes suffer from chronic pain.
-Tens Units and physical therapy can work as a strong alternative to pain medication.
+Tens Units and physical therapy can work as a reliable alternative to pain medication.

 - Tens Units can provide immediate relief with help from electrical impulses.
-Essentially the unit subdues the pain signals from reaching the brain, thus relieving patients from the pain
+Primarily the unit subdues the pain signals from reaching the brain, thus relieving patients from the pain

 - One can control pulse rates, pulse widths, and all the frequencies for providing relief to the patient.